iidak/Marketplace/README.md

 Brand can post campaigns (post method to Brand flow)

 # 6th week retro:
-Continue doing:
+Continue doing:/*
 – meetings together
 Stop doing:
-– development should happen before meetings and not on meetings Start doing:
+– development should happen before meetings and not on meetings/* Start doing:
 – separate development
 – more work